rohantotherescue/visit-counter/README.md

 # visit-counter
-A simple project which displays how many times a server is visited.
+A simple project which displays how many times a server is visited. <br />
 Constructed based on microservices architecture.

 ## Server Status